myltik/azure-docs.ru-ru/articles/resource-manager-api-authentication.md

 <properties
-   pageTitle="Проверка подлинности Active Directory и Resource Manager | Microsoft Azure" description="Руководство разработчика по проверке подлинности с помощью API Azure Resource Manager и Active Directory для интеграции приложения с другими подписками Azure." services="azure-resource-manager,active-directory" documentationCenter="na" authors="dushyantgill"
+   pageTitle="Active Directory authentication and Resource Manager | Microsoft Azure" description="A developer's guide to authentication with the Azure Resource Manager API and Active Directory for integrating an app with other Azure subscriptions." services="azure-resource-manager,active-directory" documentationCenter="na" authors="dushyantgill"